guireibar/teamcity-documentation/topics/system-requirements.md

 [//]: # (title: System Requirements)
 [//]: # (auxiliary-id: System Requirements)

-This article contains general recommendations on choosing and configuring the environment for TeamCity Server and Agents, as well as the network connection between them and dedicated external database.
+This article contains general recommendations on choosing and configuring the environment for TeamCity Server and Agents, as well as the network connection between them and a dedicated external database.
 If you have specific questions that are not covered here, please contact our support via any convenient [feedback channel](feedback.md).

 ## TeamCity Server Requirements

 ### Choosing Server OS/Platform

 TeamCity Server can run on any recent version of Windows, Linux, or macOS.
 Requirements to the server's operating system are listed [here](supported-platforms-and-environments.md#TeamCity+Server).

-We also recommend that you review the [requirements](supported-platforms-and-environments.md) to the integrations you plan to use.
+We also recommend that you review the [requirements](supported-platforms-and-environments.md) for the integrations you plan to use.
 For example, the following functionalities may require or work better when TeamCity Server is installed under Windows:
 * VCS integration with Azure DevOps Server (TFS)
 * VCS integration with VSS
 * Windows domain logins (can work under Linux, but may be less stable), especially NTLM HTTP authentication